CAU-OSS-2019/team-project-team17_server/README.md

-# GameHaeDuo Server Repo
+# GameHaeDuo Server
-All our server related code is in here.
-There are 4 servers and all of them are used in our GameHaeDuo program.
+This repository contains codes related to server.
+4 servers are used in our GameHaeDuo program.
+Server runs in a Linux environment.

 ## About GameHaeDuo's Server
-* Python Crawling Server
+1. Python Crawling Server
+  It crawls the data for each user in our program everytime a user logs in.
+And put that data into database.
-* Log-in Server
+2. Log-in Server
+  This is used to check if the user who logs in is valid or not.
+It is connected to the db with sockets.
+If user who logs-in matches with the database server returns true.
-* Sign-up Server
+3. Sign-up Server
+  This server is only used when the user do sign up.
+User's nickname is verified with our OCR program.
+If the user's nickname is verified the user is allowed to sign-up.
+Sign up requires id, password, and their lol nickname.
+These information is saved in our database.
-* Duo-Matching Server
+4. Duo-Matching Server
+  Matching Server receives user's nicknames, tier, desired position, duo desired position information.
+When there are enough people in our server matching queue, our match-finding algorithm is used to match two people together.
+Once matched, the server sends a message to each user about their duo information and asks if they want accept.

 ### Support Websites
 * [op.gg](https://www.op.gg/)
 * [leagueofgraphs](https://www.leagueofgraphs.com/ko/champions/counters)

-## Getting Started with GameHaeDuo's Server
-* Python Server crawls the data for each user in our program everytime a user logs-in.
-And put that data in database.
-* Log-in Server is used to check if the user who logs in is valid or not.
-This server is connected to the db with sockets.
-If user who logs-in matches with the database server returns true.
-* Sign-up Server is only used when user signs-up.
-The user nickname is verified with our OCR program.
-If the user nickname is verified the user is allowed to sign-up.
-Signing up requires id, password, and their lol nickname.
-These information is saved in our database.
-* Matching Server receives user nicknames, tier, desired position, duo desired position information.
-When enough people are in our server matching queue, our match-finding algorithm is used to match two people together.
-Once matched, the server sends a message to each user about their duo information and asks if they want accept.

 ## Installation
-Write Something...
+Server runs in a **Linux** environment.
+Therefore, we recommend using it on Linux.

 ## Contribution
 If you want to contribute to our project, please read [CONTRIBUTING.md](https://github.com/CAU-OSS-2019/team-project-team17_server/blob/master/CONTRIBUTING.md) before contributing.